COS301-SE-2023/Pronto/design/back-end/architecture/ReadMe.md

 ### A. Availability
 #### Definition:
+The tool should always be available for all users and any unavailability communicated.
 #### Acceptance Criteria:
+- The website and application should have an uptime of **90%**
+- Any planned mantainance will occure outside of normal university hours
+- Planned downtime will be indicated or communicated with clear UI changes.
 ### B. Scalability
 #### Definition:
 The product should be at first able to scale to accommodate for typical traffic that would be expected by an institutions during peak times, then this should extend out to multiple institutions per region.